 KEY CHARACTERISTICS: Leaves with 7 to 9 widely separated, narrow, bristle-tipped lobes; acorn with usually 2 or more rings around the tip.

-WOOD: A red oak.
-Heavy, hard, strong, coarse-grained, light or reddish brown.
+WOOD: Heavy, hard, strong, coarse-grained, light or reddish brown.

 USES: Similar to those of the other red oaks.